tomchoondal/tomchoondal.github.io/_posts/2017-07-03-micros-windows8.1.markdown

 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 tag: [Travel, Blogging, Mountains]
 ---
 A point of sale application supporting the retail and hospitality industries.
-Which includes sports, weather, film updates with rich animation and User Experience.
+Which includes sports, weather, film updates with rich animation and impressive User Experience.
+I lead the project on the UX side, responsible for the entire UI

->Windows 8.1 <cite>Xaml, C#, MVVM, Visual Studio 2013</cite>
+>Windows 8.1 <cite>C#, XAML, MVVM, Visual Studio 2013</cite>